manjaro/pacman-mirrors/docs/index.md

     sudo pacman -Syy

-# OPTIONS
+# OPERATION

 Some options are mutual exclusive and will throw an arguments error:

 * **--branch**, **--get-branch** and **--set-branch**
 * **--country** and **--geoip**

-Others can be used together but they have precedence.
-If the fasttrack arg is used with interactive, country or geoip the fasttrack arg will have precendence and the others are ignored.
-Some arguments requires other argument to have effect for example,this command will ignore --default argument
+Some arguments requires another argument present to have effect.
+E.g., this command will ignore --default argument

    WRONG

     pacman-mirrors -b unstable --default

-as it should have been in conjunction with --interactive, like
+The *-d/--default* argument tells *-i/--interactive* to force load all mirrors from the mirrorfile

    CORRECT

     pacman-mirrors -b unstable --interactive --default

+   Or

+    pacman-mirrors -bunstable -id

 The same goes for the API specific arguments.
-For those to have effect the --api argument must be present also.
+For those to have effect the *-a/--api* argument must be present.

     pacman-mirrors -aS unstable

-The arguments can appear in any order except for arguments which takes additional options in which case the options must follow immediately after the argument, for example
+The arguments can appear in any order except for arguments which takes additional options in which case the options must follow immediately after the argument with or without space, for example

-    pacman-mirrors -aidS unstable
+    pacman-mirrors -aB unstable
+    pacman-mirrors -aBunstable
+    pacman-mirrors -f 5
+    pacman-mirrors -f5

-Pacman-mirrors downloads the lastest available status from [http://repo.manjaro.org](http://repo.manjaro.org).
-These data is always used during mirrorlist generation to ensure that you connected to a mirror which is up-to-date for your selected branch.
+Pacman-mirrors always attempt to download the lastest available data from [http://repo.manjaro.org](http://repo.manjaro.org).
+These data is always used during mirrorlist generation to ensure that you connect to a mirror which is up-to-date for your selected branch.
 Should you decide to temporarily switch branches you will still connect to an up-to-date mirror.

+# ARGUMENTS AND OPTIONS

 ## IMPORTANT TO REMEMBER
-It cannot be stressed enough that for every mirrorlist generation you commence, you **MUST** run *pacman -Syy*.
+For every mirrorlist generation, you **MUST** run *pacman -Syy*.

 ## METHODS
 -f, \--fasttrack *NUMBER*
-:   Generates an up-to-date mirrorlist for the users current selected branch,
-    mirrors are randomly selected from [http://repo.manjaro.org/status.json](http://repo.manjaro.org/status.json),
-    the randomly selected mirrors are ranked by their current access time.
+:   Generates an up-to-date mirrorlist for the users current selected branch, mirrors are randomly selected from the users current mirrorfile, either a custom mirror file or the default status file, the randomly selected mirrors are ranked by their current access time.
 The higher number the higher possibility of a fast mirror.
 If the number 0 is used - it is understood that all mirrors mirrors should be used.

 -i, \--interactive [--default]
-:   This is a function designed to leave full control for mirrors and protocols.
+:   This is a function designed to leave full control for mirrors and protocols to the user.
 This function **DOES NOT** take into consideration up-to-date mirrors.
 The addition argument **--default** forces pacman-mirrors to load the default mirror file and ignore any preset custom-mirrors file, thus allowing for reselecting mirrors for a new custom mirror file.

 ## BRANCH

 -b, \--branch *BRANCH*
 :   Temporarily use another branch, *stable*, *testing* or *unstable*.
 The branch is reset with next run of pacman-mirrors.

 ## COUNTRY
 -c, \--country *COUNTRY* [*COUNTRY*] ...
 :   Specifiy a country or a list of countries.
+The list of countries is saved as a custom mirrorfile and the configuration is set to *Custom*

 \--geoip
 :   Use geolocation if possible, if geoip is not available all mirrors.